 CONTRIBUTIONS BY INDIVIDUALS

 If you would like to support RIOT and help bring it to the PBS audience, there’s a very easy way to help out.
 We have a non-profit fiscal sponsor, The Film Collaborative, which allows you to make a TAX-DEDUCTIBLE donation in ANY amount.
 See the list of great perks below the for the various donor levels.
 But if you want to just contribute $10 or $20, that’s great too.
 Just go to The Film Collaborative website and click on “Donate to Riot,” where you’ll see a wide range of options for donating by check, credit card, Zelle, Paypal and more.
 Be sure to find out if you’re eligible for an employer-matched donation.
 You will get a receipt from The Film Collaborative that you can use with your tax return to deduct this expense, just as if you were giving to a church or charity.
+While the primary campaign has ended, you can still contribute if you like by just clicking below.

 CLICK TO DONATE